 - New Hampshire

 Who needs a jumbo mortgage?

-If you're financing a loan for $647,200 or more ($970,800 in high-cost areas), you’ll probably need a jumbo mortgage.
+If you're financing a loan for more than $726,200 ($1,089,300 in high-cost areas), you’ll probably need a jumbo mortgage.
 It’s possible to avoid taking out a jumbo loan by increasing your down payment and lowering the loan amount.
 This is also a great strategy for homebuyers who want to offset a low credit score or other qualifying requirements.